 There are more than just a few bras types, which can make it confusing when it comes to choosing the correct type for you.
 Every style offers a different shape, functionality fit, fashion even fabric colour and support levels can vary.
 Selecting the correct bras for you can be down to what item of clothing you are wearing and what occasion is the bra for.
 Some manufacurers have gone as far as renaming certain styles with their own terminology, the Balconette style bra is the perfect example of this.
 We offer a great range of Bras including Full Cup bras, Balcony Bras, Plunge Bras, Padded Bras, Strapless bras and many more styles of bras.
 Depending on what you need the bra for can impact on your choice.
 You can choose from basic, practical support to plunging vibrant prints.
 Manufactures are always changing designs and styles add to this the fact that there is no standardized system for categorizing bras can make it difficult to choose.

-The Fantasie Estelle Underwire Side Support Bra in Black is decadent and luxurious with the black base wh...
+The Fantasie Sofia Underwire Padded Half Cup Bra in Black is feminine, decadent and luxurious in the look and t...AU$106.00

 The history of the bra can be to some extent tied to the social history of women as far as their status within a society, and particularly to the evolution of fashion as it pertains to women.
 Throughout history women have used various devices and garments in order to cover, modify, reveal, or restrain the look of their breasts.